-Scheduling in a Clustering or Merging Church?
+Scheduling in a Multicampus or Merging Church?
 Consider these questions first.

 Navigating multiple churches brings unique challenges, especially when managing all the facets of parish life that suddenly become intertwined.

 One of the biggest hurdles?
 Scheduling and database management.
-Should your newly unified parish maintain separate scheduling databases for each original church, or should you merge them into one?
+You might be wondering what the best volunteer scheduling solutions for churches with multiple campuses?
+Should your newly unified parish maintain separate scheduling databases for each individual church, or should you merge them into one?
 This decision impacts not just administrative efficiency but also the day-to-day experiences of your volunteers.

 Questions to Consider

-1. Will one person or office oversee the scheduling for both churches?
+1. Will one person or office oversee the scheduling for all church locations?

 If yes, merging your database into one could be more efficient, helping streamline volunteer management and subscription costs.
 If the answer is no, continue by considering the following questions.